ingeniamc/ingenialink/README.md

 The `libingenialink` library is built using [CMake][cmake] (version 3.0 or newer) on all platforms.
 It depends on [libsercomm][sercomm] and [libxml2][libxml2], both referenced in the [external][external] folder as submodules.

-Below you will find some instructions for building the dependencies.
-A local installation folder will be used (`_install`).
-Make sure initialize the submodules first:
+Therefore, if building them make sure initialize the submodules
+first:

 ```sh
 git submodule init --update --recursive
 ```

+Below you can find some building instructions for dependencies and `libingenialink`.
+A local installation folder is assumed (`_install`).

 [cmake]: https://cmake.org
 [sercomm]: https://github.com/ingeniamc/sercomm